SARS-CoV-2 positivity in offspring and timing of mother-to-child transmission: living systematic review and meta-analysis

 Data extraction Two reviewers independently extracted data and assessed study quality.
 A random effects model was used to synthesise data for rates, with associations reported using odds ratios and 95% confidence intervals.
 Narrative syntheses were performed when meta-analysis was inappropriate.
 The World Health Organization classification was used to categorise the timing of mother-to-child transmission (in utero, intrapartum, early postnatal).

-Conclusion SARS-CoV-2 positivity rates were found to be low in babies born to mothers with SARS-CoV-2 infection.
-Evidence suggests confirmed vertical transmission of SARS-CoV-2, although this is likely to be rare.
-Severity of maternal covid-19 appears to be associated with SARS-CoV-2 positivity in offspring.
+Conclusion SARS-CoV-2 positivity rates are low in babies born to mothers with SARS-CoV-2 infection.
+Evidence confirms vertical transmission of SARS-CoV-2, although this is rare.
+Severity of maternal covid-19 is associated with SARS-CoV-2 positivity in offspring.

 Systematic review registration PROSPERO CRD42020178076.